aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-types/3d-chart/_index.md

 ---

 ## **Set RotationX, RotationY and DepthPercents properties of 3D Chart**
-Aspose.Slides for Java provides a simple API for setting these properties.
+Aspose.Slides for Node.js via Java provides a simple API for setting these properties.
 This following article will help you how set different properties like **X,Y Rotation, DepthPercents** etc. The sample code applies setting the above said properties.

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/net/aspose.slides/presentation) class.
 1. Access first slide.